-- The direct search is simple, with no options required (except the caption for the button), and provides the search results as an index page in the blog (very user friendly)..
+- The direct search gadget is simple, with no options required (except the caption for the button), and provides the search results as an index page in the blog (very user friendly)..

-- The Google CSE is very versatile, with lots of settings - and it provides the search results in a Search Engine Results Page format.
+- The Google CSE gadget is very versatile, with lots of settings - and it provides the search results in a Search Engine Results Page format.

 The most relevant difference, in my opinion, is the source for the searches.

-- The direct search searches one single blog directly, and dynamically.
+- The direct search targets one single blog directly, and dynamically.
 Whatever changes you made to the blog 5 minutes ago will be included in the search.
 A direct search produces good result for private blogs.

 - Blogger blogs are indexed, by the search engines, from the blog posts newsfeed.
 Since private blogs don't publish a newsfeed, they won't be indexed, and won't produce results in the CSE.

 A third alternative would be a Google Custom Search "Search Box" gadget, which you add using the "Add a gadget" wizard in the dashboard Layout wizard.
 Slightly less versatile than a Google Custom Search, the "Search Box" gadget combines blog searches and web searches, into a comprehensive and configurable multi tab search.